KIWI FRUIT AND AVOCADO SALAD

 ½ cup of sunflower seeds

 Remove large stems from the cress but leave them as sprigs.
 Tear the lettuce into pieces.
-Toss all ingredients together except the avocados and sunflower seeds.
+Toss all the ingredients together, except for the avocados and sunflower seeds.
 Just before serving, drizzle the dressing over the arrangement, add the avocados, and garnish with the sunflower seeds.

 LENTIL AND RICE SALAD

 Lentil health benefits: All lentils contain high protein levels, increasing physical energy and lowering cholesterol levels.
 They have a high fibre content that reduces the risk of heart disease, slows digestion, keeps the nervous and immune systems healthy, and stabilises blood sugar levels.
 Lentils are great for weight loss because they are low in calories, but still leave one feeling satisfied.
-Lentils are bursting with iron and contain a notable source of B vitamins.
-They feature as a nourishing and essential dish in ancient cultures and are given a starring part in one of the famous Grimm's Fairy Tales when the jealous stepmother of Cinderella tells her she can go to the ball if, and only if, she can separate brown lentils from ashes!
+Lentils are rich in iron and a notable source of B vitamins.
+They feature as a nourishing and essential dish in ancient cultures.
+They are given a starring role in one of the famous Grimm's Fairy Tales, when the jealous stepmother of Cinderella tells her she can go to the ball if, and only if, she can separate brown lentils from ashes.

 1 cup of long-grain white rice